fvelasquez12/Superposition/docs/final.md

 ### Training Loops

 Actions are chosen based on a policy (or chosen randomly if the batch size is greater than current steps), getting the next step sample from the gym environment.
 We record the results in the replay memory and also run optimization step on every iteration.
 Optimization picks a random batch from the replay memory to do training of the new policy.
 Notice there's an “older” target network used in optimization to compute the expected Q values, and it is updated occasionally to keep it current.
 This is an example of double q-learning, and through our experiments, without this target network the training often fails.
+We will justify this in our evaluation part

 <img width="500" alt="training_loop" src="https://user-images.githubusercontent.com/31495624/146124090-cf27bfe8-1472-474d-b041-061899a33877.png">